mperham/connection_pool/README.md

 Notes
 -----

-- Connections are lazily created as they are needed.
+- Connections are lazily created as needed.
 - There is no provision for repairing or checking the health of a connection;
   connections should be self-repairing.
 This is true of the Dalli and Redis clients.